yanxifang/Gov-1347/_posts/2020-10-09-Week-Five-Predictions.md

 | 0.4368 | Constant | 8.3623 |  | *Older* Polls (>45 Days) |
 |  | Poll Prediction of PV | 0.9059 | 0.6473 | |

+This model forecasted a Biden victory, with at least `301 EV` for Biden, at least `154 EV` for Trump, and `83 EV` uncertain.

 Click [here](https://yanxifang.github.io/Gov-1347) to return to the front page.